ryan-mcclue/musings/notes.md

 Autonomous vehicles
 IC lead times growing, MCU even more so

+READ THROUGH MMOZEIKO HANDMADE NETWORK POSTS

 # Raytracer
-READ THROUGH MMOZEIKO HANDMADE NETWORK POSTS terminal and debugger breakpoints vector math routines (obtaining cross product from column vector form) CRT introduces unecessary cruft (default conversion between OS line endings, so have to specify binary for fopen; unecessary buffering; malloc frees behind-the-scenes (supposedly optimised, yet rarely))
-Single line error check if don't care, i.e. execution can continue, otherwise wrap in block When specifying file type magic value, wants in memory order, so reverse for little-endian static for all functions so the compiler does not have to put them in a symbol table, thereby speeding up compile times (unity build for speed up also) nice to work with two windows to always know where things go, e.g. structs/typedefs/defines go into header file use fixed sized ints except for library mandates variable array naming convention, i.e. planes/plane_count. small variable arrays allocate on stack, i.e. Plane planes[2];
-if multiple ways of accessing data, use union and anonymous structs use vectors for pairs that only exist together anywhere in code (points are always vectors!) for structs with just assignment constructors, use curly braces when drawing vectors in a physical sense, keep in mind they are rooted at the origin (even if drawings show them across time) head to tail for vector addition/subtraction (their direction is determined by their sign) dot product transpose notation useful for emulating matrix multiplication unit circle, x = cosθ dot product allows us to project a vector's length onto a unit vector
+vector math routines (obtaining cross product from column vector form) when drawing vectors in a physical sense, keep in mind they are rooted at the origin (even if drawings show them across time) whenever doing vector addition/subtraction, remember the head-to-tail rule (their direction is determined by their sign) dot product transpose notation useful for emulating matrix multiplication unit circle, x = cosθ dot product allows us to project a vector's length onto a unit vector